-In an age where downsizing is king and having one vehicle makes economic and environmental sense, it’s easy to see the appeal of this size of camper (just 5.41m long).
+In an age where downsizing is king and having one vehicle makes economic and environmental sense, it’s easy to see the appeal of this size of the Vantage Cub (just 5.41m long).

 Like all Vantage campers it comes as standard in silver metallic, and while the options pack adds alloy wheels, the oh-so-subtle graphics and unpainted bumpers leave the vehicle looking a little plain.
 But not under-equipped.